sheilasaia/reproducibili-tea/README.md

 # reproducibili-tea
-Brainstorm and resources for Reproducibili-Tea event at NC State University Libraries co-organized with Micah Vandegrift.
+Brainstorm and resources for Reproducibili-Tea event at NC State University Libraries co-organized with me (Sheila Saia) and Micah Vandegrift.